Lennart0HU/Master-Thesis-Deep-Reinforcement-Learning-DDPG-in-Home-Energy-Management/README.md

 The code for the Model Predictive Control Benchmark is written in python and the approach is based on https://github.com/lilanger/SHEMS.git.

 ## Data Availability
-Please note that the company data used in this thesis is not available in this repository.
+Please note that the company data used in this thesis is not publically available.

 ## Requirements
 - Julia is used in version 1.6.1.